OctopusDeploy/blog/blog/2020-10/terraform-and-octopus-deploy-in-azure/index.md

 To follow along with this blog post, you should have the following:

 - An Octopus Deploy server, either [on-premises](https://octopus.com/start/server) or a [cloud instance](https://octopus.com/start/cloud)
 - An Azure subscription.
-If you don't already have one, you can sign up for a 30-day free trial [here](https://azure.microsoft.com/en-us/free/).
+If you don't already have one, you can sign up for a [30-day free trial](https://azure.microsoft.com/en-us/free/).
 - An Azure Service Principal (app registration) that has access to create resource in the Azure subscription you're using.
 - Knowledge of [Terraform](https://www.terraform.io/intro/index.html) at a beginner-to-intermediate level.